 In order to access the planner, you need to sign in to your Google AdWords account.
 If you don't have an AdWords Account, you'll need to set one up in order to use the Keyword Planner.
 For help getting started with AdWords, read our Ultimate Beginner’s Guide to ensure a successful foundation for your campaigns.

-If you don’t have an account just yet, head to the Keyword Planner homepage.
+If you don’t have an account just yet, head to the Google AdWords homepage.
 If you’re already logged in to your account, access the Keyword tool by clicking “Tools” then selecting “Keyword Planner” from the drop-down menu.

 Take a few minutes to jot down a list of potential keywords and phrases that are relevant to your business.
 Put yourself in the shoes of your ideal customer and brainstorm queries they may use to find your business.